signaldatascience/R-curriculum/src/week5/day4/classification.md

 Given the popularity of logistic regression today, it is amusing that Bergman and Gittins say:

 > Apparently, this model has yet to receive attention in the pharmaceutical literature.
-In view of its promise, it certainly warrants some consideration
+In view of its promise, it certainly warrants some consideration.

+20+ years later, it is part of the standard repertoire of any data scientist.
+Sadly, the connection between linear discriminant analysis and logistic regression is known to very few of them.
+It is only after learning this derivation that I myself began to feel much more comfortable with classification as a whole, because it allowed me to view the varied techniques as part of the same cohesive whole, like one single flowing stream.

 Perceptrons
 ===========